9 Sales Commission Structures (With Formulas and Examples)

-- Example: An insurance salesperson lands a large account.
-As long as that company pays its premiums of $3,000 a month, the salesperson receives 5% commission or $150 each month.
+Example: An insurance salesperson lands a large account.
+As long as that company pays its premiums of $3,000 a month, the salesperson receives a 5% commission or $150 each month.

 Calculation for residual commission: Payment x Commission Percentage = Total Commission.

 Companies more concerned with larger business goals than total profit commonly use the revenue commission model when setting commission rates.
 Sales representatives who earn a predetermined percentage of the revenue they generate have the opportunity to become top sales performers.